 Twitter is fun, fast, irreverent and fearless, it is here to stay.
 And Warren, don't worry, we all make mistakes.
 As YouGov showed in its latest poll - we don't recognise strangers, remember our family's names, or even know who's in our bed!

-If you'd like to learn more about social media, view our Social Media marketing courses today.
+If you'd like to learn more about social media, check out the IDM's Social Media: Strategy, Tools and Tactics course.